Monaem Khan Raju

-Monaem Khan Raju (মোনায়েম খান রাজু; born 7 July 1990) is a retired Bangladeshi footballer who played as a defensive midfielder.
+Monaem Khan Raju (মোনায়েম খান রাজু; born 7 July 1990) is a Bangladeshi footballer who plays as a defensive midfielder for Bangladesh Championship League club Dhaka Rangers.

 He represented the Bangladesh national football team between 2011 and 2016.

-Career
+Club career

 In 2010, after his debut season with Feni SC, Raju was included in the 39-man preliminary squad for the 2010 South Asian Games by coach Zoran Đorđević.
 However, he did not make the final 23-man squad.

 On 29 May 2011, Raju scored a brace for Sheikh Jamal Dhanmondi Club in a 2–0 victory over Arambagh KS.
 However, the season ended up being a disappointment for the club as they failed to retain the league title, finishing in seventh place.